tarwn/lessthandot-hugo/blogs/content/posts/2013-10-09-angularjs-vs-knockout-validation-3.md

 ```
 ## More Complex AngularJS Validation

-The built-in attributes cover a wide range of needs, but there are also cases where I need a field to validate it&#8217;s value against a prior one on the form.
+The built-in attributes cover a wide range of needs, but there are also cases where I need a field to validate it's value against a prior one on the form.
 AngularJS does not have a pre-built directive for this, but we can build a custom one and use the [Linking Method][3] in the Directive.
 One of the arguments supplied is the controller for the element.
 Using this, we can add methods to to the input pipeline ($parsers) and to the pipeline when values are set directly ($formatters), then set the validity on the controller from those methods.

 ### AngularJS Custom Validation Example

 Full source available at [Angular/ComplexValidation.html][4].

-For the purposes of this example, we&#8217;ll have a controller with two integer properties, <code class="codespan">ceilingValue</code> and <code class="codespan">integerValue</code>.
-Rather than use a hardcoded max value for the input responsible for integerValue, I&#8217;m going to define a custom directive to use the value of the first input as the ceiling.
+For the purposes of this example, we'll have a controller with two integer properties, <code class="codespan">ceilingValue</code> and <code class="codespan">integerValue</code>.
+Rather than use a hardcoded max value for the input responsible for integerValue, I'm going to define a custom directive to use the value of the first input as the ceiling.

 ```html
 <!-- ... --->